 - Unused code detection

-Let's go to tools that exist in Python ecosystem for static analysis:
+Let's move on to the tools that exist in the Python ecosystem for static analysis:

-Well known in Python community Pylint is in the first place on my list.
-It supports a number of features, from coding standards to error detection, and it also helps with refactoring (by detecting duplicated or unused code).
+Well known in the community, Python pylint is number one on my list.
+It has a number of features, from coding standards to error detection, and helps with refactoring (by detecting duplicate or unused code).

 You can easily install pylint for Ubuntu: